test1477/dfdfd/wwwwfffff.md

-To update the "Get Raw URL(s)" step for Octopus CLI 2.14.0, you need to make a few changes.
-Here's the updated version:
+Using the approach you mentioned is a reasonable choice, especially if file updates are infrequent (once every 1-2 months).
+Here's how you can implement it in your workflow:

 ```yaml
 - name: Get Raw URL(s) and Create Release